MicrosoftDocs/azure-dev-docs/articles/terraform/overview-azapi-provider.md

 ---
-title: Terraform AzAPI (generic) provider
+title: Overview of the Terraform AzAPI (generic) provider
-description: Understand what the AzAPI provider is and when to use it. ms.topic: overview ms.date: 03/13/2022 ms.custom: devx-track-terraform
+description: Get an overview of the AzAPI provider and when to use it. ms.topic: overview ms.date: 04/05/2022 ms.custom: devx-track-terraform
 adobe-target: true
 ---

-# Overview
+# Overview of the Terraform AzAPI (generic) provider

-The AzAPI provider is a thin layer on top of the Azure ARM REST APIs.
+The AzAPI provider is a thin layer on top of the [Azure ARM REST APIs](/rest/api/resources/).
 The AzAPI enables you to manage any Azure resource type using any API version.
 For example, you can use Terraform to manage Azure resources and new service features as soon as they're released - even in private preview.

 ## Resources